gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 Do *not* try to use an image that doesn't supply Git and add the `GIT_STRATEGY=none` environment variable for a job that you think doesn't need to do a fetch or clone.
-Because Pods are ephemeral and do not keep state of previously run jobs your checked out code will not exist in both the build and the docker service container.
+Because Pods are ephemeral and do not keep state of previously run jobs your checked out code will not exist in both the build and the Docker service container.
-Errors you might run into are things like `could not find git binary` and the docker service complaining that it cannot follow some symlinks into your build context because of the missing code.
+Errors you might run into are things like `could not find git binary` and the Docker service complaining that it cannot follow some symlinks into your build context because of the missing code.

 ### Resource separation

-In both the `docker:dind` and `/var/run/docker.sock` cases the docker daemon has access to the underlying kernel of the host machine.
-This means that any `limits` that had been set in the Pod will not work when building docker images.
+In both the `docker:dind` and `/var/run/docker.sock` cases the Docker daemon has access to the underlying kernel of the host machine.
+This means that any `limits` that had been set in the Pod will not work when building Docker images.
-The docker daemon will report the full capacity of the node regardless of the limits imposed on the docker build containers spawned by Kubernetes.
+The Docker daemon will report the full capacity of the node regardless of the limits imposed on the Docker build containers spawned by Kubernetes.

 One way to help minimize the exposure of the host's kernel to any build container when running in privileged mode or by exposing `/var/run/docker.sock` is to use